Monodromy action of mirror stops for toric Calabi-Yau surfaces: Legendrian lifts of embedded Lagrangian graphs

 Equivalently, a degenerate graph embedding is an ordinary graph embedding after contracting the constant edges, with the additional requirement that no cycle of $G$ is entirely contracted.
 The set $\{\phi \colon G\to M\}$ of degenerate graph embeddings can be equipped with the subspace topology by considering it as a subset of all continuous maps from the CW complex of $G$ to $M$.
 We then denote by

 where $\operatorname{DegEmb}(G,M)$ is the smooth space of degenerate graph embeddings of fixed combinatorial type, and two degenerate graph embeddings $\phi\colon G\to M$ and $\phi'\colon G'\to M$ are declared equivalent if their images agree in $M$.\footnote{In fact, after picking a metric on $M$, each equivalence class has a preferred representative whose domain is minimal under the relation of edge contraction and where every edge has a constant speed parameterization.} To avoid excessive notation, we will from now on write $\phi\in \mathcal N(M)$ to refer to the equivalence class given by some choice of parameterization $\phi \colon G\to M$.
-We let $\mathcal N_{1}(M)$ denote the moduli space of graph embeddings with 1 marked point.
+We now restrict to the setting where $\dim(M)=2$, $M$ is compact (possibly with boundary), and we have chosen an area form $\omega_M\in \Omega^2(M)$.
+The faces of a degenerate graph embedding $\phi \colon G\to M$ are the connected components of the complement of the image of $\phi$ and are denoted by $F(\phi)$.
+Note that we do not require our faces to be simply connected.
+We let $\mathcal N_{1}(M)$ denote the moduli space of degenerate graph embeddings with 1 marked point.

 We will use this quotient model throughout.
 Concretely, when we say that a map $K\to \mathcal N(M)$ is continuous, we mean that every point of $K$ has a neighborhood on which the map can be represented by a continuous family in some $\operatorname{DegEmb}(G,M)$ after passing, if necessary, to a common subdivision of the source graphs.
 Thus all continuity statements below are checked locally on fixed combinatorial models and then descend to $\mathcal N(M)$ by the continuity of the quotient map.
 To establish further notation, we will write $\phi^t \colon G^t\to M$ to denote a path $I\to \mathcal N(M)$, understanding that the combinatorial type of $G^t$ may vary with the parameter $t$.
 Given an element $\phi\in \mathcal N(M)$, let $\mathcal N_\phi(M)$ (resp. $\mathcal N_{\phi,1}(M)$) denote the pointed space corresponding to the connected component of $\mathcal N(M)$ (resp. $\mathcal N_1(M)$) containing the embedding $\phi$.